Android 17 Code name "Cinnamon Bun" (leaks)

 1: Full Gaming Controller Support

-Google is now targeting a huge range of devices, including gaming devices.
-With Android 17, you’ll be able to use almost any external gaming controller with your phone.
-Previously, support was limited to Xbox or PlayStation controllers, and even then only a few games supported them.
+Google is now targeting huge range of devices including gaming devices.
+With Android 17, you will be able to use nearly any external gaming controller with your phone.
+Previously it was only possible to get support from Xbox or Playrise controller and even for that too, there were only few games that supported them.

 Now Google is changing that.
-Game developers will be able to add controller support right from the start.
-And any company — even a small Chinese brand — can create controllers that Android will fully support.
+Game developers will be able to add controller support right in the beginning.
+And any company – even a small Chinese brand – could create controllers that Android will fully support.

 Gaming